Times and places are to be confirmed.

 Sorry about that!
 The Facebook group is really mostly intended for Fling runners to share information with each other.
 Important questions will often get lost in amongst all the general chit-chat.
-If you want to ask about booking a return bus, booking a vehicle parking permit for support crew, or anything else 'official', please email the race director John Duncan directly: email@example.com
+If you want to ask about booking a return bus, booking a vehicle parking permit for support crew, or anything else 'official', please email the Fling Team directly: firstname.lastname@example.org

 Race numbers will be available on the website and the Facebook group approximate two weeks before race day.
 Please know your race number when you come to race registration.

-There are several options for race registration.
+There are two options for race registration.
 Please note you only need to come to one of them, not all!

 Saturday 29th April 2017 : 6:15am – 6:45am at the race start, Milngavie station car park: G62 8BX (relay teams only!)